skrtz/portfolio-project/README.md

-# portfolio-project
-unit-02 homework
+# Stephen Kurtz: Front End Developer Portolio

 ## Porfolio Arrangement
-This portfolio is split into four main sections demonstrating navigation, information about me, examples of my professional work, and further contact information.
+My portfolio is split into four main sections demonstrating navigation, information about me, examples of my professional work, and further contact information.
+It also incorporates a user-friendly design that seemlesly adjusts to various screen sizes.

+## Tech Used
+- HTML
+- CSS
+- JavaScript